New York Transit Museum

 The New York Transit Museum is dedicated to the collection and preservation of materials relating to the region's land based public transportation systems, past and present.
 As part of this commitment we are pleased to announce that we will soon be moving into a newly outfitted, environmentally controlled storage space.
 During this complex process the Archives and Collections staff will be focused on assuring that every item in the Collection is packed, tracked, safely moved and stored in the new location.
-Unfortunately this means that we will not be able to accept new acquisitions to the collection or assist with research requests through the end of 2014.
+Unfortunately this means that we will not be able to accept new acquisitions to the collection or assist with research requests through Summer 2015.
 If you have material to donate, please hold it until next year.
 Researchers can access our online catalog and finding aids.
 Check back in this space for news of our reopening in early 2015.
 Thank you for your support of the New York Transit Museum!

 Steel, Stone & Backbone: Building New York's Subways 1900-1925.
 This ever-popular exhibition presents a look at the building of New York City's first subway line, various construction methods, and the people who built it.
 The exhibition features pictures taken over 100 years ago during construction, along with historical artifacts and period videos.
 The faces of the workers and images of the birth of the subway evoke a sense of awe and appreciation for the dedication, tenacity, and sacrifice of the men who built the subway.

 In the art gallery on the mezzanine, the museum presents changing exhibitions of contemporary art works as well as historical subjects.
 Please click on New Exhibits to find out about our current art gallery exhibition.